 GOVT 179.
-Special Studies in Public Policy: Politics, Planning and the Law.
-Provides an overview of the interplay between political, economic and legal forces as they overlap in the field of land use policy, with special focus on local government and the growth of the modern metropolitan area.
+Politics, Planning and Land Use.
+Overview of the interplay between political, economic and legal forces as they overlap in the field of land use policy, with special focus on local government and the growth of the modern metropolitan area.
 3 units.